Alfred Mohrbutter

-Alfred Mohrbutter (10 December 1867, Celle - 21 May 1916, Potsdam) was a German painter, graphic designer, and etcher.
+Alfred Mohrbutter (10 December 1867 – 21 May 1916) was a German painter, graphic designer, and etcher.

 Life and work

+He was born in Celle.
 His father, Friedrich-Wilhelm Mohrbutter, was an orchestra conductor.
 He attended the Christianeum then, from 1885 to 1887, the local trade school, where he learned to draw, using plaster models.
 From 1887 to 1890, he studied at the Grand-Ducal Saxon Art School, Weimar, with Leopold von Kalckreuth.
 In 1891, he returned to his parents' home in Hamburg, where he painted portraits of his friends and residents of the nearby poorhouse.
 He also painted realistic scenes of the 1892 cholera epidemic.